quran-discord-bot/quran-bot/DOCKER.md

 3. Ensure Discord permissions are configured
 4. Review the container health status

-For additional help, check the main README or open an issue.
+For additional help, check the main README, [multi-platform documentation](DOCKER-MULTIPLATFORM.md), or open an issue.